 Professor of Theatre Arts

-Ken McCoy joined the Theatre Arts faculty at Stetson University in 1994.
-Besides more than 17 years of teaching acting, directing, voice, and more, he has directed more than 50 productions for the stage and acted nearly as many roles for stage, film, and television.
-Recent professional credits include directing "Kiss Me Kate" and "The Importance of Being Earnest," and acting the role of Benjamin Franklin in "1776," all at the Huron Playhouse, Ohio's longest-running summer theatre.
+Kenneth McCoy joined the theatre arts faculty at Stetson University in 1994.
+Besides more than 17 years of teaching acting, directing, voice and more, he has directed more than 50 productions for the stage and acted in nearly as many roles for stage, film and television.
+His recent professional credits include directing "Kiss Me Kate" and "The Importance of Being Earnest," and acting the role of Benjamin Franklin in "1776," all at the Huron Playhouse, Ohio's longest-running summer theatre.
 He has appeared as an actor in several films, including EyeonU Films' award-winning short "Persistence."
 For the past several years, he has performed recorded voices for characters at Arabian Nights dinner attraction in Orlando.
 He speaks Spanish, and occasionally writes and records incidental music for theatre productions.

 - Ph.D., theatre, Bowling Green State University

 - B.A., theatre, University of Alabama at Birmingham

 - Acting for the Camera